Bellewood - A LifeMinded® Residence

 Shrinking social circles, poor health, life changes, and transportation issues can all inhibit your ability to have an active social life.
-That’s why living in a senior living or senior housing community that promotes health and activity, while making socializing easy and convenient, is critical to living a vibrant and engaged senior life.
+That’s why living in a Bellevue senior living or senior housing community that promotes health and activity, while making socializing easy and convenient, is critical to living a vibrant and engaged senior life.
 This is what makes Bellevue senior care work more complex but also more rewarding.

-Here are some suggestions for how to stay social:
+Here are some suggestions on how to stay social:

 One-on-one time: Meet up for coffee or tea with a friend.
 Make it a regular date so you don’t have to remember to schedule it again and again.
 Invite someone over for a meal at your home.
 Take your pet (or just yourself) on a walk to somewhere where people congregate.
 Video chats or phone calls can be good substitutes when distance is a factor, but it’s worth the effort to get face-to-face in the same room whenever possible.

 Group activities can be beneficial because they have structure and usual meeting times so you can meet new people and develop friendships by seeing people on a regular basis.
 It’s one of the advantages of living at a senior housing or senior apartment community, but you can still be social even if you aren’t part of a retirement community.
 Explore the options at your local religious organization, or non-profit to be a part of group studies, choirs, book clubs, or service projects.
 Even if you don’t like big groups, there are lots of activities that are ideal for 3, 4 or 5 people; take that walk together, play a board game, or maintain a communal garden, a little company goes a long way in keeping you healthy.